 In a pre-recorded interview with the program, Marchionne had said, "Fiat could do more if it could cut off Italy."

 Fiat, Italy's biggest industrial group, has made promises to invest billions of euros in Italy if it receives more labor flexibility at its Italian factories, where production is costlier than at some of its foreign plants.

-Analysts were surprised last week when Fiat, which owns 20% of Chrysler Group, upgraded its 2010 guidance for trading profit well above forecasts.
-A Fiat, trading profit is calculated as earnings before interest, taxes and one-time gains or losses.
+Analysts were surprised last week when Fiat, which owns 20 percent of Chrysler Group, upgraded its 2010 guidance for trading profit well above forecasts.
+At Fiat, trading profit is calculated as earnings before interest, taxes and one-time gains or losses.